March 2, 2019

 Easy, delicious and super insane chocolate fudge cupcakes with the ultimate chocolate buttercream frosting!

 From the start I will say that these are quite a bit more intense than the classic ‘chocolate cupcake’.
 If you are after something delicious, but easier and more basic, then check out my chocolate cupcakes recipe!
-They’re more chocolate Victoria sponge based, whereas these beauties are intense and wonderful.
+They’re more chocolate Victoria sponge based, whereas these beauties are intense and wonderful and super fudgy like they should be.

-The dark chocolate in the cake sponge is part of what makes it so fudgey, so PLEASE don’t switch it to milk chocolate.
-If you don’t like dark chocolate, these probably aren’t for you… but if you like a rich and delicious chocolate cake, then you are in luck.. because they are INCREDIBLE.
+For the cupcake sponges, you need to use dark chocolate in the cake sponge as this is part of what makes it so fudgey, so PLEASE don’t switch it to milk chocolate.
+Don’t worry if you don’t like dark chocolate, they don’t taste bitter – they taste like a rich and delicious chocolate cake.

 This sort of cake mixture is a lot thinner once you have made it, in comparison to a normal cake batter like a chocolate Victoria sponge.
-When I make it, I really just use my hand and a whisk and a spatula… there is no need for an electric mixer with this cake!
-Yeah you need three different bowls, but its 100% worth it!
+When I make it, I really just use my hand and a whisk and a spatula… there is no need for an electric mixer for these cupcakes as the batter is so easy to mix together.

 Simple method

-Melt the chocolate and butter, add in the coffee, whisk all the dry ingredients together, and whisk the eggs, vanilla and buttermilk together and you have a cake!
-The best thing I did for this sponge was to bake the full cake at 140C Fan, so I stuck with it for these cupcakes.
-It does mean that they take longer to bake, 30 minutes in reality, but it makes them so ~moist~ and soft.
+Melt the chocolate and butter, add in the dissolved coffee, whisk all the dry ingredients together, and whisk the eggs, vanilla and buttermilk together and you have a cake!
+They bake for about 20 minutes at 160ºfan, (or 30+ at 140ºc) and they are gloriously easy to create.

 Chocolate Fudge Cupcakes!